smartsheet-platform/smartsheet-javascript-sdk/README.md

 *Please note that this SDK is beta and may change significantly in the future.*

+## System Requirements

+The SDK supports all versions of Node.js.

 ## Installation

 To install this SDK, simply run the following command in a terminal window: